 Prior to being president, during WWI, he was in charge of the Commission for Relief in Belguim that provided food for occupied Belguim.
 He was later appointed as director of the U.S. Food Administration by President Wilson and was dubbed the "Food Czar" by the public.
 He later served as the third US Secretary of Commerce under President Harding.
 He supported the development of the radio and helped with the push to develop air travel.
 He was in charge and led the federal response to the 1927 Great Mississippi Flood.

 - He was defeated for reelection in 1932.

 - Strongly opposed Rossevelt's New Deal as a powerful and outspoken critic.

 Franklin D. Roosevelt was the first US President to win four consecutive terms.
 He died only 23 days into his fourth terms.
 He previously has served in the New York Senate (1910).
 President Wilson appointed him Assistant Secretary of the Navy, and he was the Democratic nominee for Vice President in 1920.
 He contracted polio in 1921 that left him on crutches and later in life confined to a wheelchair.
 Two years after his death, Congress passed the 22nd Amendment limiting presidents to two terms in office.

 - 32nd President of the United States of America.
 (Democratic)

 - Known for saying, "The only thing we have to fear, is fear itself."

 - Introduced Social Security.

-- Pearl Harbor was attacked during his Presidency, thus entering the United States into World War II.
+- Struggled to keep US out of WWII until Japan attacked Pearl Harbor and pulling the United States into World War II.